galaxyproject/galaxy-cloudman-playbook/README.md

 file.
 You may also want to comment out the `pre_tasks`, depending on where you are running this.

+*Warning:* When running the `galaxy` role, a clean copy of `shed_tool_conf_cloud.xml` is placed into the `config` dir.
-*Warning:* If you run the `cloudman-galaxy-setup` role more than once (or if you have installed tools via the Toolshed by other means), the role will place a clean copy of `shed_tool_conf_cloud.xml` into the `config` dir possibly replacing the file that contains information about already existing tool installations.
+The implication is that if you have already installed tools (e.g., by hand or by having run this role earlier), it will replace that file (and this file contains information about already existing tool installations).
+To prevent the role from replacing this file, comment out the file name in `group_vars/all` under `galaxy_config_files`.

 ### Building or updating galaxyFS
 For either build option, start by launching an instance of the image created above.